MerginMaps/docs/src/gis/supported_formats/index.md

 | ECW            | :no_entry_sign:   | proprietary license                                                                                       |
 | MrSID          | :no_entry_sign:   | proprietary license                                                                                       |

-There are plenty of other raster formats we support through GDAL/OGR, please see [the full list](#full-list-of-supported-gdal-drivers)
+There are plenty of other raster formats we support through GDAL/OGR, please see [the full list](#supported-gdal-and-ogr-drivers).

 ::: tip
 See [our guide](../settingup_background_map/index.md) for setting up background layers.